IwanttodieXD/Lezgo-Gamba-My-first-Godot-Game/README.md

 Game ends when you reach 0 mulah

 # How to play
-Click the textbox and enter your bet
+Click the textbox and enter your bet \n
 Press Space to Gamba

 # Where is the things?